Skip Navigation Links

 In-page links elsewhere in a page can also be used to allow users to jump to or jump over other types of page content.
 The "Article Contents" at the top of this page, for example, includes in-page links to facilitate navigation to major page sections.
 A skip link could also be used to allow the user to quickly bypass confusing or potentially inaccessible content, such as ASCII art, complex tables, or complex social media feeds.

 WCAG 2.4.1 (Bypass Blocks - Level A) states, "A mechanism is available to bypass blocks of content that are repeated on multiple Web pages."
 This does not necessarily require that a skip link be present.
 Beginning the main content with an

 <main> region would be a sufficient "mechanism".
 However because neither of these techniques are highly useful for sighted keyboard users absent a screen reader or specialized software, a skip link is strongly recommended for optimal accessibility on pages with repeated navigation.

 Implementing proper heading structures (especially starting the main content with an

 <main>) is a vital aspect of keyboard accessibility.
 Unfortunately, browsers do not yet natively support this type of navigation without the use of extensions or a screen reader.
 Even though skip navigation links are a rather clumsy and obtrusive solution to a real-world problem, they are still often necessary to best meet the needs of all keyboard users.

 Alternate reading orders

-Some web sites use CSS to change page layouts so the main content is presented before the navigation in the underlying source code (which is what determines the screen reader reading and keyboard navigation order), but after the navigation visually.
-Because the navigation is encountered first for keyboard and screen reader users, this method may make a "skip navigation" link unnecessary, but it raises other questions.
-Should a "skip to navigation" link be provided?
-Will non-visual users even be aware of the navigation?
+Some web sites use CSS to change page layouts so that the main content is presented before the navigation in the underlying source code (which is what determines the screen reader reading and keyboard navigation order), but it comes after the navigation visually.
+Because the navigation is encountered first for keyboard and screen reader users, this method may make a skip navigation link unnecessary.